Turmeric for Weight Loss: Research on Metabolic Wellness & Inflammatory Balance

 - Factors associated with energy balance

-For additional metabolic context, see the upcoming spoke:
+For additional metabolic context, see:

 → Turmeric & Appetite / Cravings